Root Canal Therapy in Charlotte

 At Harlow Dental, we understand that anxiety about getting root canal treatment is a common problem for our patients.
 But it’s an essential procedure that can make the difference between saving and losing a tooth.

 For this reason, we’re also pleased to offer the calming benefits of nitrous oxide, an odorless gas that you inhale through a small nasal mask.
 Breathe normally, and in moments, you will start to feel drowsy and detached from the sights and sounds around you.
 Nitrous oxide provides the relaxation you need, and since it leaves your body quickly, you will be able to drive yourself home from your appointment.

 The goal of modern dentistry is to prevent problems from occurring but to preserve as much healthy tooth structure as possible if you do need treatment.
-The loss of just one tooth can have a significant impact on your oral health and your quality of life:
+Even losing one tooth can significantly impact your oral health and your quality of life:

-- Self-esteem – It can be embarrassing to have a noticeable gap in your smile and to find ways to conceal it from others.
+- Self-esteem – It can be embarrassing to have a gap when you smile and to find ways to conceal it from others.